kommahrushikeshwarreddy-droid/customer-Churn-Analysis-in-Power-BI/README.md

-Customer Churn Analysis in Power BI
+Customer Churn Analysis in Power BI Developed a Customer Churn Analysis dashboard using Power BI to identify factors influencing customer attrition.
+Performed data cleaning, transformation, and visualization to analyze churn rate by demographics, contract type, and monthly charges.
+Created interactive dashboards and KPIs to help and improve customer retention strategies. 📊